Indoqa/indoqa-boot/README.md

  * Seamless integration of [React](https://facebook.github.io/react/)/[Redux](http://redux.js.org/) single page applications based on [indoqa-react-app](https://github.com/Indoqa/indoqa-react-app) and [indoqa-webpack](https://github.com/Indoqa/indoqa-webpack).

  * Reduce the usage of annotations to a minimum.
-We are not strictly against annotations (we use them e.g. for dependency injection or the mapping of Java objects to JSON) but for the most other use cases (e.g. configuration of Indoqa Boot, creation of HTTP endpoints) we prefer to write plain Java code.
+We are not strictly against annotations (we use them e.g. for the mapping of Java objects to JSON) but for the most other use cases (e.g. configuration of Indoqa-Boot, creation of HTTP endpoints) we prefer to write plain Java code.

  * Support of web service HTTP proxies